arogozhnikov/python3_with_pleasure/README.md

   return loss, accuracy
 ```

-(In most cases) IDE will spot an error if you forgot to convert an accuracy to float.
+(In most cases) IDE spots an error if you forgot to convert an accuracy to float.
 If you're using dynamic graphs (with pytorch, chainer or somewhat alike),
 passing loss as tensor may also drive to memory overflow, because components of computational graph would not be released.